nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 .. seealso::

-    You can find a :doc:`full example <../examples/SynapseCollection>` in our example network page
+    You can find a :doc:`full example <../../auto_examples/synapsecollection>` in our example network page.

 Printing
     Printing a SynapseCollection produces a table of source and target node IDs